Nonparametric Treatment Effect Identification in School Choice: Identification of atomic treatment effects

 We can then define as the upper and lower bounds for the weight assigned to the RD variation, and these can be implemented by using $(2 \tilde D_i - 1) {\mathrm{RD}}_i$ as left-hand side variables in the regression.
-Formally, these estimates are interpreted as the change in $\hat\tau$ if every treated student with $\bar{\mathrm{RD}}_i = 1$ (resp. $\underline{\mathrm{RD}}_i = 1$) has their outcome increase by one unit, and every untreated student with $\bar{ \mathrm{RD}}_i = 1$ has their outcome decrease by one unit.\footnote{Our assumptions on linear estimators do not rule out estimators that overly extrapolate (i.e. some $\hat w_i$ has the wrong sign: It is negative for $\tilde D_i = 1$ and positive for $\tilde D_i = 0$).
+Formally, these estimates are interpreted as the change in $\hat\tau$ if every treated student with $\bar{\mathrm{RD}}_i = 1$ (resp. $\underline{\mathrm{RD}}_i = 1$) has their outcome increase by 1/2 unit, and every untreated student with $\bar{ \mathrm{RD}}_i = 1$ has their outcome decrease by 1/2 unit.\footnote{Our assumptions on linear estimators do not rule out estimators that overly extrapolate (i.e. some $\hat w_i$ has the wrong sign: It is negative for $\tilde D_i = 1$ and positive for $\tilde D_i = 0$).
 As a result, it is possible that one or both of $\bar p_{\text{RD}}$ and $\underline p_{ \text{RD}} $ are negative, or that $\bar p_{\text{RD}} < \underline p_{\text{RD}} $.
-These unpleasant observations serve as an additional diagnostic.
-They cast doubt on the interpretation of the linear estimator $\hat\tau$, as they reveal that a subpopulation chosen solely on the basis of $X_i$ has weights that are wrong-signed. }
+These unpleasant realizations serve as an additional diagnostic.
+They cast doubt on the interpretation of the linear estimator $\hat\tau$, as they reveal that a subpopulation chosen solely on the basis of $X_i$ has weights that are wrong-signed.
+See \citet{chen2025potentialweightsimplicitcausal} for general diagnostics in regression estimators. }